Physically Grounded 3D Generative Reconstruction under Hand Occlusion using Proprioception and Multi-Contact Touch: Method

 \subsubsection{Rendering Clean and Occluded Conditioning Images}

 For each object, we render RGBA images from a predefined set of camera viewpoints sampled on a sphere around the object.
 We normalize meshes to a canonical bounding box before rendering, and each rendered sample provides (i) an RGB(A) image, (ii) the camera pose, and (iii) the grid-alignment metadata used to construct the camera-aligned SDF grid.

-For finetuning, we generate simulated grasp scenes by placing the object in a posed hand configuration using the network introduced by \cite{wei2025mathcaldrograspunifiedrepresentation}.
+For finetuning, we generate simulated grasp scenes by placing the object in a posed hand configuration using the network introduced by~\cite{wei2025mathcaldrograspunifiedrepresentation}.
 We render an RGB image $I$ together with instance segmentation masks for the visible object and the hand/occluder, denoted $(M_o,M_h)$.